qsecure-labs/overlord/README.md

 In the c2 module the user has the ability to install tools from a list.
 The tool automatically loads the scripts from the `./redbaron/data/scripts/tools`.
 By adding a new script in the directory, you can install by the `tools` variable in the c2 module.

 ### Default Configuration File
 The `./config/config.json` file contains the default configuration on each module and the providers that are used by overlord.
-By changing each object, you can customize the default values of each module when it loads to overlord.
+By changing each object, you can customize the default values of each module when it loads to Overlord.
 ```json
     // Default
     "mod_c2": {